andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

     This is why you’ll encounter more functions *returning* continuation-style existentials than *taking* them in the wild, for the most part.

-These are just general principals, not hard-fast rules.
+These are just general principles, not hard-fast rules.
 This list reflects my current progress in my journey towards a dependently typed lifestyle and also the things come to mind as I write this blog post.
 If you come back in a month, you might see more things listed here!